Online marketing depends on many things, whether you are a small business, a large business or somewhere in between. One is creative strategy.

-Make the video dynamic by walking around the event, hosting a behind the scenes coverage or even interviews before and afterwards.
+Make the video dynamic by walking around the event, hosting behind-the-scenes coverage or even interviews before and afterwards.
 A mobile device or tablet is perfect for taping a live video.

-Some more ideas for a live broadcast are webinars, social events, how to use a product, tour of a facility, training, question and answer session, candid camera style video and demonstrations.
+Some more ideas for a live broadcast are webinars, social events, how to use a product, a tour of a facility, training, question and answer sessions, candid camera-style videos and demonstrations.

 Live streaming video offers endless possibilities for engaging and capturing your demographic and audience.